Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-05-15-Jupyter_Notebook.md

 **But, The easiest way to install juypter is use of Anaconda.**

-Let's go to [jupyter.org](http://jupyter.org) to look for way to install Anaconda
+Let's go to [jupyter.org](http://jupyter.org) to look for way to install Anaconda.

 # Reference